 Introduction

 As I mentioned in my previous trend preview on metallics, even though the weather outside is frightful at the moment, designers and the high street alike are turning their attention to the upcoming spring/summer season.
-So, for the second of our SS13 previews, I want to direct your attention to one of the big upcoming colour trends for next season – the use of neons, fluorescents and altogether more vibrant colours.
+So, for the second of our SS13 previews, I want to direct your attention to one of the big upcoming color trends for next season? the use of neons, fluorescents and altogether more vibrant colors.

 As a 1980s/1990s youth, neon and fluorescent shades were no stranger to my childhood (anybody who can recall Global Hypercolour tees can probably testify to that).
 Colour has slowly been making its way into spring/summer menswear over the past few years, and the collections for SS13 have taken this new interest to the next level.